brglng/vim-sidebar-manager/README.md

 - `vim-sidebar-manager` does not actually move your windows or change your windows' sizes.
-The `position` field in the argument of `sidebar#register()` function is only a flag for the manager to recognize.
+The `position` field in the argument of `sidebar#register()` function is only a flag for recognition.
 If you want them to open at the same side, you have to adjust the individual plugins' configurations.

 - The `check_nr` field must be a Funcref who takes the `winnr` as an argument and returns a boolean (number) to indicate whether or not the window